Artificial intelligence: Power needs and environmental impacts

+In June 2026, the United Nations University Institute for Water, Environment and Health released a report about cumulative environmental impacts of AI, not only carbon.
+The report found that AI has significant negative impacts on land, water, and climate, as it uses large amounts of electricity, requires mining of minerals, and generates large amounts of electronic waste.
+In 2025, data centres consumed more electricity than Saudi Arabia, and ChatGPT alone consumed an amount of water equivalent to the needs of 500,000 people in Sub-Saharan Africa.
+The negative impacts are not distributed equally across the planet but are concentrated in some places.
+Data centres are often built in places already suffering from water deficit.
+For example, AI deployment has already led to an increase in water scarcity in Mexico and Uruguay.
+It created problems with energy supply in Ireland, which forbade construction of new data centres near Dublin until 2028.
+Measures can involve tradeoffs, for example, transitioning from coal to bioenergy reduces carbon footprint but increases the impact on land and water.
+Energy efficiency might not reduce environmental impact, because as AI becomes more efficient, it also becomes cheaper and more widely used.

 Misinformation

 YouTube, Facebook and others use recommender systems to guide users to more content.
-These AI programs were given the goal of maximizing user engagement (that is, the only goal was to keep people watching).
+These AI programs were given the goal of maximising user engagement (that is, the only goal was to keep people watching).
 The AI learned that users tended to choose misinformation, conspiracy theories, and extreme partisan content, and, to keep them watching, the AI recommended more of it.
 Users also tended to watch more content on the same subject, so the AI led people into filter bubbles where they received multiple versions of the same misinformation.
 This convinced many users that the misinformation was true, and ultimately undermined trust in institutions, the media and the government.
-The AI program had correctly learned to maximize its goal, but the result was harmful to society.
+The AI program had correctly learned to maximise its goal, but the result was harmful to society.
 After the U.S. election in 2016, major technology companies took some steps to mitigate the problem.

 In the early 2020s, generative AI began to create images, audio, and texts that are virtually indistinguishable from real photographs, recordings, or human writing, while realistic AI-generated videos became feasible in the mid-2020s.
-It is possible for bad actors to use this technology to create massive amounts of misinformation or propaganda; one such potential malicious use is deepfakes for computational propaganda.
-AI pioneer Geoffrey Hinton expressed concern about AI enabling "authoritarian leaders to manipulate their electorates" on a large scale, among other risks.
+It is possible for bad actors to use this technology to create massive amounts of misinformation and computational propaganda through techniques such as deepfakes.
+AI pioneer and Nobel Prize-winning computer scientist Geoffrey Hinton expressed concern about AI enabling "authoritarian leaders to manipulate their electorates" on a large scale, among other risks.
+The ability to influence electorates has been proved in at least one study.
+This same study shows more inaccurate statements from the models when they advocate for candidates of the political right.

 AI researchers at Microsoft, OpenAI, universities and other organisations have suggested using "personhood credentials" as a way to overcome online deception enabled by AI models.